All eyes will be on Shiffrin, unknown hill in Olympic Alpine

 BYE, LINDSEY AND LIGETY

 The U.S. ski team is now without three-time Olympic medalist Lindsey Vonn and double gold medalist Ted Ligety, who joined Bode Miller and Julia Mancuso in retirement.
-Shiffrin is not the only American worth watching, though.
-Breezy Johnson, who turns 26 on Jan.
-19 and is from Wyoming, has three second-place appearances behind Goggia in downhills this season.
+Shiffrin is not the only American worth watching, although Breezy Johnson — who was the runner-up to Goggia in three downhills this season — had to pull out of the Olympics after injuring her right knee in January.
 Bryce Bennett, a 29-year-old from California, won a men’s downhill in Val Gardena, Italy, in December.
 And Ganong, a 33-year-old from California, produced a podium finish in a super-G at Beaver Creek, Colorado.
 “There’s a lot that can happen in China,” Johnson said.
 “I just want to set myself up to do the best that I can and try to execute on race day.”

 AP Sports Writers Andrew Dampf in Modena, Italy, and Pat Graham in Copper Mountain, Colorado, contributed.